kabasset/azulero/roam.md

 ## Basics

-Command `azul roam` consists in moving a so-called viewport, a rectangle from which video frames are extracted.
+Command `azul roam` consists in moving a so-called viewport, that is a rectangle from which video frames are extracted.
 The image and viewport can be seen as analogous to a scene and camera, respectively.

 The viewport has a variable center, scale and rotation angle.
 The parameters evolve smoothly between key frames specified by the user.
-Between them, the viewport geometry is sine-interpolated.
+Between them, the viewport geometry is sine-interpolated to ensure smooth transitions.
+The path of the center can also be spline-interpolated to depart from zigzag patterns.

 Command line synopsis is: